Loading

 It’s time to seek professional assistance if you detect substantial changes in your child’s behaviour, emotions, or functioning.
 Long-term depression, anxiety, and difficulties in the classroom are a few examples.
 Embrace your gut feeling and seek medical advice.
 Some of the signs are mentioned below:

-1. Recognizing signs of distress –
+1. Recognizing signs of distress:

 While most adolescent problems are effectively addressed through open communication and support, some situations require professional intervention.
-Be vigilant and recognize signs of distress such as persistent sadness, changes in behaviour, or social withdrawal.
+Be vigilant and recognise signs of distress such as persistent sadness, changes in behaviour, or social withdrawal.
 If you notice concerning patterns, it’s important to seek guidance from a qualified therapist or counsellor who specialises in adolescent mental health.

-2. Extreme anxiety –
+2. Extreme anxiety:

 A child who constantly worries, experiences panic attacks, or displays intense fears that disrupt their daily life, professional help is necessary.

-3. Developmental delays –
+3. Developmental delays:

 If a child is not meeting developmental milestones appropriate for their age, such as speech and language delays, motor skill issues, or social interaction difficulties, consult professionals who specialise in child development.

-4. Academic and developmental difficulties –
+4. Academic and developmental difficulties:

 Learning challenges: If a child struggles academically despite adequate support, shows a significant decline in grades, seeking professional evaluation is important.

-5. Breaking the stigma –
+5. Breaking the stigma:

 Normalise the idea of seeking professional help for mental and emotional well-being.
 Encourage your adolescent to express their feelings and assure them that reaching out for support is a sign of strength, not weakness.
 By breaking the stigma surrounding therapy, you empower your child to prioritise their mental health.